-- (j) discontinuance, merger, or consolidation of an entire college or university operation; - (k) expiration of the term of a contract of employment; and - (1) for those whose position requires membership in a Synod congregation, if the person ceases to be a member of a Synod congregation. - 3.10.6.7.5.1A faculty member who is on a roster of the Synod is under the ecclesiastical supervision of the Synod.
-In the event a member is removed from membership in the Synod pursuant to procedure established in these bylaws, then that member is also considered removed from the position held and shall be terminated forthwith by the board of regents. - 3.10.6.7.5.2An appeal process consistent with the Model Operating Procedure Manual for Faculty and Administration Complaints and Appeal of Termination: Colleges and Universities (developed by the Commission on Constitutional Matters in consultation with the Concordia University System) shall be in place for use by faculty members who wish to challenge a termination decision.
+- (b) incapacity for the performance of duty; - (c) insubordination; - (d) neglect of or refusal to perform duties of office; - (e) conduct unbecoming a Christian; - (f) advocacy of false doctrine (Constitution Art.
+II) or failure to honor and uphold the doctrinal position of the Synod as defined further in Bylaw 1.6.2 (b); - (g) discontinuance of an entire program (e.g., social work, business); - (h) discontinuance of an entire division or department (e.g., modern foreign language) or college (e.g., college of business) of a college or university; - (i) reduction of the size of staff in order to maintain financial viability in compliance with policies concerning fiscal viability; - (j) discontinuance, merger, or consolidation of an entire college or university operation; - (k) expiration of the term of a contract of employment; and - (l) for those whose position requires membership in a Synod congregation, if the person ceases to be a member of a Synod congregation. - 3.10.6.7.5.19.5 A faculty or staff member who is on a roster of the Synod is under the ecclesiastical supervision of the Synod.
+In the event a member is removed from membership in the Synod pursuant to procedure established in these bylaws, then that member is also considered removed from the position held and shall be terminated forthwith by the board of regents. - 3.10.6.7-5.29.6 An appeal process consistent with the Model Operating Procedure Manual for Faculty and Administration Complaints and Appeal of Termination: Colleges and Universities (developed by the Commission on Constitutional Matters in consultation with the Concordia University SystemBylaw 3.6.6.1 [dl]) shall be in place for use by faculty members who wish to challenge a termination decision.
 Notwithstanding the provisions of any such policy, any person connected with an institution who is a member of Synod shall also remain under the ecclesiastical supervision of the Synod, and nothing in any such CUS institution policy shall be construed to limit or constrain any action that may be taken, or the rights or responsibilities of any party, pursuant to the Synod's Handbook with respect to a member of Synod.